t2k-software/t2kdm/README.md

     export PYTHONPATH=${PYTHONPATH}:${DIRAC}/Linux_x86_64_glibc-2.12/lib/python2.6/site-packages

     # Re-enable Python "assert" statements
-    # Only needed for the `t2kdm-tests` command
+    # Only needed for the `hkdm-tests` command
     unset PYTHONOPTIMIZE

     # User configuration files for "voms-*" commands when no "/etc/vomses"
     # Uncomment if needed
     #export VOMS_USERCONF=${DIRAC}/etc/grid-security/vomses

 Now when you source DIRAC's bashrc, you will havea somewhat isolated Python environment.
-Within this environment you can install t2kdm releases directly with pip:
+Within this environment you can install hkdm releases directly with pip:

-    $ pip install t2kdm
+    $ pip install hkdm

-Or you can clone and install the HEAD version from the repository:
+Or you can clone and install the HEAD version from the t2kdm repository:

     $ git clone git@github.com:t2k-software/t2kdm.git
+    $ cd t2kdm
+    $ git checkout hyperk
-    $ pip install -e ./t2kdm
+    $ pip install -e .

 Configuration
 -------------

 Simply run:

-    $ t2kdm-config
+    $ hkdm-config

 Test
 ----